Dharma Initiative: Mysteries of the Universe

 Starting on July 23, 2009, ABC's official Lost website started posting a five-part documentary from lost footage from a short-lived 1980s television series "Mysteries of the Universe".
 The brand and its episodes were created by ABC and the Lost team in 2009 as a promotion for the final season of the show.
 A documentary series with a similar name was made in the 1980s, which may provide documentary with an appearance of being factual – although the presentation contains humor.
 The videos contain new revelations about the DHARMA Initiative and the conspiracies that surround it.

 Appearances in Lost

 Hanso Foundation

 The Hanso Foundation, founded by Danish arms dealer Alvar Hanso, is depicted as the major benefactor of the Dharma Initiative.
-Nearly all information about the Foundation is drawn from its Web site, thehansofoundation.org, with further background revealed as part of the alternate reality game, the Lost Experience.
+Nearly all information about the Foundation is drawn from its website, thehansofoundation.org, with further background revealed as part of the alternate reality game, the Lost Experience.

 During the Lost Experience, documents and other information were released to suggest that the management of the Foundation was scandalous and, in some cases, criminal.
 For example, some executives were revealed to have falsely reported the extent of their education in their biographies.
 One executive was caught in an extramarital affair.
 Others defended tobacco companies, nuclear power plants and an oil company that dumped chemical waste in Florida.
 Another executive was sentenced to eight years for insider trading which he subsidized through a retirement fund for a health care union.